technomancy/scpaste/README.md

 is also served over HTTP. `scpaste-http-destination` should be the URL that corresponds to that directory.

+If you have a different keyfile, you can set that, too:

+   (setq scpaste-scp-pubkey "~/.ssh/my_keyfile.pub")

 Optionally you can set the displayed name and where it should link to:

     (setq scpaste-user-name "Technomancy"